 Chances are, you either finished Higher Education or graduated from University.
 You now sit back and give yourself a pat on the back.
 But don’t take too long about it or you could be lagging behind your colleagues.
 The same can be true for professionals with many years’ experience in the workplace.

-The ultimate outcome of well-planned CDP is that it protects the public, the employer, the professional and the professional’s career.
+The ultimate outcome of well-planned CPD is that it protects the public, the employer, the professional and the professional’s career.

 - CPD ensures knowledge stays in line with up-to-date research and keeps pace with current standards